coolbutuseless/dplyr-cli/README.md

 ## Limitations

   - Only tested under ‘bash’ on OSX.
 YMMV.
-  - For `zsh` it appears you should escape much more, including `=`
+  - Every command runs in a separate R session.
   - When using special shell characters such as `()`, you’ll have to quote your code arguments.
-  - Every command runs in a separate R session - startup overhead can get prohibitive.
+Some shells will require more quoting than others.
   - “joins” (such as `left_join`) do not currently let you specify the `by` argument, so there must be columns in common to both dataset